 Looking around the world, you can see Lethocerinae has many species in Southeast Asia, America, Africa, etc. Japanese Giant Water Bug have unique features such as having a large foreleg in physique ratio,It is classified as the genus Kirkaldyia, independent of the genus Lethocerus.

-On the other hand, Africa is interesting Giant Water Bug scold that becomes the size of a Belostomatinae while there is a tortoise of the genus Lethocerus.
+On the other hand, Africa is interesting Giant Water Bug scold that becomes the size of a Belostomatinae while there is a Giant Water Bug of the genus Lethocerus.
 Hydrocyrinus have multiple species, but there is no detailed material.

 The photo below shows Hydrocyrinus from Mali, Africa, on the left and Japanese Giant Water Bug (Kirkaldyia deyrolli) on the right.